 The biggest con is that, for simple factual lookups ("what's the mass of the electron?"), the diagram may evoke unnecessary complexity, but this is significantly less likely if you have also uploaded the Visual Logic Stack image because of its Dynamic Scaling component (a factual question gets a strict and straightforward "Iron" output).

-Bottom line for a researcher using Soulshine Logic:
+Bottom line for a researcher using SoulShine Logic:

 This shifts AI searching from linear keyword/semantic retrieval toward structured, contrast-aware, synthesis-oriented exploration.
 It may be less efficient (or neutral) for high-volume sourcing without need for nuance.
 However, this methodology is likely more efficient for deep, novel, or interdisciplinary research where connections matter (e.g., building theories, spotting paradigm tensions, forging "Grace-ful" extensions).